Core Competencies Project

 NHS service delivery paradigms are shifting as well, with focus changing from hospital to community, patient to population (primary care networks/GP clusters), curative to preventive The ultimate goal is to keep alive the values on which the NHS was established, namely universal, high quality healthcare, that is free at the point of delivery and based on clinical needs.

 Established health and care systems across the globe are investing heavily in informatics systems and routinely collect huge amounts of health information and data to improve quality and efficiency.
 Three things are key for effective informatics systems – People, Processes & Platforms (IT).
 A skilled workforce (people) is paramount to this and the health and care workforce is no different.
-If staff want to play a pivotal role in changing the DNA of health and care in the age of data and informatics, they must equip themselves with the relevant clinical informatics competences, for example datascope rather than stethoscope.
+If staff want to play a pivotal role in changing the DNA of health and care in the age of data and informatics, they must equip themselves with the relevant clinical informatics competences, for example start using datascope rather than just a stethoscope.
 I firmly believe in this and highlighted it in my interview with British Medical Journal (BMJ).
 A well-equipped workforce will lead to improved NHS quality (safety, effectiveness and patient experience) and change population and patient outcomes with the ability to develop and utilise health intelligence/data and other digital innovations in the NHS and care settings.

 The UK Faculty of Clinical Informatics (FCI) has embarked on a journey with a clear mission and aims, which are: to develop professional competencies for clinical informaticians and provide accreditation for informatics-based training programmes in the UK.
 This is a ‘must-do’, but it is a challenge to create an effective clinical informatics workforce, to develop and monitor professional standards and to establish informatics as a clinical speciality in its own right in the UK.
 There might be learnings from the UK Faculty of Public Health, which started in 1972 and achieved similar goals for its specialist workforce in due course.
 The American Medical Informatics Association (AMIA) is also a very good example of how to achieve such aims successfully over the years.
 There are other examples of applied aspects of clinical informatics and informaticians across the globe – and hopefully one day other countries will look to the FCI and learn from us.